 Many campers are the children or grandchildren of former participants.
 Our second-, third-, and fourth- generation campers remind us of Gold Arrow’s rich history and tradition.
 Campers and staff who attend our program for three summers are given a three-year banner, and those who spend five years with us receive a five-year blanket, embroidered with the camper’s or staff member’s name.
 These are awarded at Appreciation Campfire, which concludes each session.

-After four years of research, author Chuck “Woody” Radke has finished Sierra Summers: The History of Gold Arrow Camp.
+Author Chuck “Woody” Radke has compiled decades of camp history into Sierra Summers: The History of Gold Arrow Camp.
 To learn more about the book click here.